xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/pid.md

         self.reset()
 ```

+Notice a new function called `reset`, that we haven't seen in the function specification.
+It is called every time we set the goal because the controller accumulates error over time, which would be a problem if we wanted to set a different goal.

+It is not necessary to call it manually in order for the controller to function properly.
+It doesn't change the versatility of the controller classes, it just a useful function to have.

 ## Configuring the controller
-PID is the first discussed controller that actually needs to be configured properly to function well (there is a [whole section](https://en.wikipedia.org/wiki/PID_controller#Loop_tuning) on Wikipedia), because if you give wrong constants to the controller, it will start to behave unpredictably.
+PID is the first discussed controller that needs to be configured properly to function well, because if you set the constants to the wrong values, the controller will start to behave unpredictably.

-We won't go into details of how, but it is just something to keep in mind when programming a robot's movement using this type of controller.
+There is a [whole section](https://en.wikipedia.org/wiki/PID_controller#Loop_tuning) on Wikipedia about tuning PID.
+We won't go into details (read through the Wikipedia article if you're interested), but it is just something to keep in mind when using PID.

 ## Examples

-### Driving distance
+### Driving a distance
 Here is the first example that makes the robot drive 10 meters forward.
-The constants are sample values that I used on the Vex EDR robot that I built to test the PID code:
+The constants are sample values that I used on the VEX EDR robot that I built to test the PID code (you will have to come up with your own):

 ```python
 # create robot's motors, gyro and the encoder